 On October 25th, 2008, at World Pasta Day in Istanbul, Turkey, Oldways and the International Pasta Organization released Pasta for Children Around the World, a nutrition and cooking curriculum designed to awaken children’s excitement and interest in food, pasta, and cooking pasta dishes from around the world.
 Its four lessons teach children about healthy eating and simple cooking, including healthy pasta meals from countries around the world.
 The lessons are organized by region and country, and can be completed one at a time, or several countries at a time.
 Anyone—parents, teachers, community leaders, health professionals, food retailers or others interested in children, food, cooking and health—can teach Pasta for Children Around the World.

-Pasta for Children Around the World is in three languages.
-To view or download the book:
+Pasta for Children Around the World

 or visit the International Pasta Organization’s website.

 Pasta encourages increased vegetable consumption, and is an aﬀordable, delicious part of a healthy Mediterranean Diet.
 That’s the message Oldways delivered in October 2011 in Madrid, Spain, at the Federation of European Nutrition Societies (FENS) conference, an event attended by 2000 doctors, dietitians and researchers from around the world.

 Oldways President Sara Baer-Sinnott (right) moderated a panel titled “The Scientiﬁc Consensus about the Healthy Pasta Meal,” kicking oﬀ the topic by explaining Oldways’ work over the past decade in furthering understanding of carbohydrate digestion and the pleasures of the table.
 Panelists included: